 While Google may change the meta description, it’s still useful to write one yourself as it’s such a critical element to CTR.

-For many hospitals, the majority of your patients are local residents.
+For any hospital, the majority of patients are local residents which is why localized SEO is key.
 Therefore, it’s essential to appear in Google’s local listings:

 Additionally, if someone searches for your brand, you should have a box next to the results page like this: